 Noah Ohlsen is currently leading the Atlantic Regional boards, but Josh Bridges, Dan Bailey, Matthew Fraser, Khan Porter, and Roy Gamboa are each leading their own division.
 Alex Anderson is also in the running for the title.
 With three more areas still conducting its regional competitions, it is still anyone’s guess as to who will be able to say they are the “fittest athlete in the world.”

 While Noah Ohlsen has the strength, endurance, and determination to make it all the way through the finals, but the raw power of Neal Maddox might give him competition if they both make it to the end.

 The women are also reporting in with familiar names coming in at the top of the posted leader boards.
 Emily Bridgers is at the top of the Atlantic Regionals, though she faces some stiff competition from other top-rated athletes.

 There are also several teams to keep an eye on, and one of the reasons this part of the televised games is so popular is the camaraderie that is clearly visible between the teammates.
-Not only is each player chosen for his particular skill, but also for they way that they are able to interact with each other.
+Not only is each player chosen for his particular skill, but also for the way that they are able to interact with each other.

 This gives the CrossFit teams an advantage that you won’t find anywhere else, where each participant truly wants to help and support the others.
-With so many teams scoring well in the regionals, it is hard to pick a favorite, but it should be noted that some professional athletes are keeping an eye on team CrossFit Terminus.
+With so many teams scoring well in the regionals, it is hard to pick a favourite, but it should be noted that some professional athletes are keeping an eye on team CrossFit Terminus.